batmanav/ASPathInference/README.md

     <peer-as>|<peer-as>|0

-To import this file into the database, update the filename in the caidarel.py file in the migrations folder run the file.
+To import this file into the database, update the filename in the caidarel.py file in the migrations folder, and then run caidarel.py.

 #####RIBS: